-I can recall my mother-on-law having a large bowl of (not banana pudding but rather) strawberry pudding.
-I believe she even picked the small strawberries from her garden.
-Life was hard on the farm, but the food was good.
+I recall my mother-in-law having a large bowl of (not banana pudding but rather) strawberry pudding.
+She even picked the small strawberries from her garden.
+It was one of my husband’s favorite desserts.

 I had never heard of strawberry pudding until I met her.
 Let’s just say that she set the bar pretty high.